milesj/interweave/website/docs/ssr.md

 yarn add interweave-ssr --dev
 ```

-Begin by importing and executing the `polyfill()` (preferred) or `polyfillDOMImplementation()`
+Begin by importing and executing the `polyfill()` function before rendering React.
+This requires
-functions before rendering React.
-The former requires Interweave v12.5+ and will intercept the
-document parser with a custom implementation, while the latter while polyfill a fake global
+Interweave v12.5+ and will intercept the document parser with a custom implementation.
-`document` (which may have unintended side-effects).

 ```ts
 import { polyfill } from 'interweave-ssr';